Honeydew, California

-Honeydew (formerly Honey Dew) is an unincorporated community in Humboldt County, California.
+Honeydew (formerly Honey Dew) is an unincorporated community in Humboldt County, California, United States.
 It is located 17 mi south of Scotia at an elevation of 322 feet (98 m), on the Lost Coast of the Pacific Ocean, near the King Range mountains.
 There are a general store, elementary school, post office, and a few houses nearby.
 Many of the locals live in the hills surrounding the Mattole valley, named for the Mattole River, which runs through the valley.
 The ZIP code is 95545, and the community is inside area code 707.

 History

 The first post office at Honeydew opened in 1926.
 Honeydew, Petrolia and Capetown were originally stagecoach and mail stops in the 1800s.

 Transportation

 The steepness and related geotechnical challenges of the coastal mountains made this stretch of coastline too costly for state highway or county road builders to establish routes through the area, leaving it the most undeveloped portion of the California coast.
 California State Route 1, which runs along the coast for most of the route's length, ends at Leggett and merges with U.S. Route 101, which runs several miles inland at their junction.

 There are three roads leading to Honeydew: Wilder Ridge Road comes from the neighboring southern Humboldt town of Garberville; the second runs from U.S. Route 101 through the Redwood forest; the third runs from Ferndale to the north.
 The Ferndale route, over what is locally known as "The Wildcat" (in reference to local history of petroleum extraction by workers known as "wildcatters") offers scenic views of the Pacific Ocean and the neighboring town of Petrolia.
 All three routes traverse twisting mountain roads, which can be treacherous during inclement weather, especially during coastal fog conditions.
 The valley itself lies at a confluence of warm and cool climates; just a few miles to the west, weather is often foggy and cool, while the interior valleys can reach summer temperatures of 100 °F (38 °C).
 Average rainfall totals around 100 in per year.

 It is wise for travelers in the area to prepare for quickly changing weather in all seasons as there is limited cellular coverage, available primarily nearest the Honeydew General Store and the river valley flats nearby, should emergency assistance be required.
 Electricity and access to the area can be interrupted in inclement weather.
 Those visiting the area are encouraged to check local road reports for any change in conditions.
 Vehicle fuel is generally—but not always—available at the General Store, and at Petrolia, 15 mi to the west.